-Tests may include: 24-hour pH monitoring—a probe is placed in the esophagus to keep track of the level of acidity in the lower esophagusShort trial of medication—helps confirm diagnosis if GERD symptoms are relieved during the trial period
+Tests may include: 24-hour pH monitoring—a probe is placed in the esophagus to keep track of the acid in the lower esophagusShort trial of medications—success or failure of medication may help your doctor understand the cause

 Treatment options vary based on the severity of the GERD.
 Options may include one or more of the following:

 This may be all that is needed to relieve GERD symptoms.
 In some cases, these may be recommended before medication is prescribed.
 These changes can be tailored to an individual person based on their habits.
 Lifestyle changes include: Eating smaller, more frequent meals.Avoiding overeating.Avoiding late night meals.Sleeping with the head of the bed elevated.Avoiding lying down within 2-3 hours after eating.Wearing looser clothing that doesn't bind the stomach area.Losing weight if needed.Quitting smoking.

 Foods and drinks to avoid may include: ChocolateFried foodsPeppermintSpicy foodsCaffeine productsCarbonated drinksFoods high in fat and acidAlcohol

 Medication may be needed to relieve symptoms and heal any damage to the esophagus.
 Many medications for GERD are available over-the-counter and by prescription.

 Your teen's doctor may recommend the following: AntacidsH-2 blockersProton pump inhibitors